ayana1709/ayana1709/README.md

 # Hi there, I'm AYANA BASHA 👋

 I'm a seasoned software developer with a passion for creating efficient and innovative solutions.
-With years of experience in web development, particularly with Laravel and React, I enjoy tackling challenging projects and continuously learning new technologies.
-Welcome to my GitHub profile!
+With  4 years of experience in web development, particularly with Laravel and React, I enjoy tackling challenging projects and continuously learning new technologies.
 ## 🚀 About Me

-- 🔭 I’m currently working on an HRMS project integrating various features like payroll, payslip generation, employee notifications, and chat functionalities.
-- 🌱 I’m currently learning advanced techniques in React and Laravel, focusing on state management and performance optimization.
 - 👯 I’m looking to collaborate on open source projects related to web development .
 - 💬 Ask me about anything related to Laravel, React, Inertia.js, and Tailwind CSS.
 - 📫 How to reach me: ayanabashachali@gmail.com